hemihydrate/blog/01-process.md

 this time!) for a blood test.
 It was fairly quick, no pain, no faint.

 People at ANOVA made me feel better.

+The next appointment is in May, and it seems to be regarding my blood test.